TimMikeladze/use-fs/README.md

 - `isBrowserSupported: boolean` - Whether File System API is supported
 - `writeFile: (path: string, data: string | ArrayBuffer | Blob, options?: FileWriteOptions) => Promise<void>` - Function to write to files
 - `deleteFile: (path: string) => Promise<void>` - Function to delete files
+- `startPolling: () => void` - Function to manually start polling for file changes
+- `stopPolling: () => void` - Function to manually stop polling for file changes
+- `isPolling: boolean` - Whether the hook is actively polling for changes

+## 📚 Contributing

+1. Navigate to the `docs` directory
+2. Run `pnpm install` to install the dependencies
+3. Run `pnpm dev` to start the development server
+3. Navigate to `http://localhost:3000` to view the demo.
+5. Modify the `Demo.tsx` file to make your changes.

+If you're making changes to the `use-fs` package, you can run `pnpm build` to build the package and then run `pnpm link use-fs` to link the package to the `docs` directory for local development and testing.